bhatti/formicary/public/docs/readme.md

 - Provides reports and statistics on job outcomes and resource usage such as CPU, memory and storage.
 - Resource constraints based scheduling and routing where ants register with tags that support special annotations and tasks are routed based on tags defined in the job definition.
-- Ant executors support multiple protocols that ants can register with queen node such as queue, http, docker, kubernetes, etc.
+- Ant executors support multiple protocols that ants can register with queen node such as queue, http, websocket, docker, kubernetes, etc.
 - Pub/sub based events are used to propagate real-time updates of job/task executions to UI or other parts of the system other parts of the system.
 - Streaming of real-time Logs to the UI as job/tasks are processed.
 - Provides email notifications on job completion or failures.